WATonomous/wato_monorepo/src/samples/README.md

 ```

 ### C++ and Python Samples
-In the [Samples Profile](../../profiles/docker-compose.samples.yaml), you'll see that some of the services are commented out.
+In the [Samples Profile](../../modules/docker-compose.samples.yaml), you'll see that some of the services are commented out.
 The Python and C++ nodes are functionally equivalent.
 That is, if you were to switch out any of the C++ nodes with Python nodes by commenting and uncommenting their respective service, then the overall ROS2 communication pipeline will not change.

-Editing the profiles of the monorepo can be important during development, especially when you don't want to run the entire profile.
+Editing the modules of the monorepo can be important during development, especially when you don't want to run the entire profile.

 ### Development
 The development workflow in ROS2 is similar to ROS, however, it uses a different set